smart-core-os/sc-api/docs/src/guide/README.md

 ## Getting Started

-The simplest way to begin with a Smart Core building is add one of the pre-built Smart Core API libraries to your project.
+The simplest way to begin with a Smart Core building is to add one of the pre-built Smart Core API libraries to your project.

 <code-switcher :languages="{go:'Go', java:'Java', nodejs: 'NodeJS'}">
 <template v-slot:go>